outerim/bountiful-ultimate/_pages/fall-2022-registration.md

 9. Choose your USAU membership
 	1. Returning players should already have a USAU membership from last season.
 No need to pay for a new one.
 	2. New players select the $17 USAU "Affiliate Events-Only All Year" membership.
 This is required to participate in the league and end of season tournament.
-10. There are 3 waivers to sign.
+10. Deal with waivers.
-	1. USAU's medical authorization form should be **printed, filled out, signed, and given to me** either at practice or scanned/emailed.
+	1. [USAU's medical authorization](/files/medical-waiver-2021.pdf) form should be **printed, filled out, signed, and given to me** either at practice or scanned/emailed.
 	2. The other two you can simply check a box and agree to online
 11. Once you complete the waivers section you can proceed to checkout.
 Your total should be $50 if you're a returning player or $67.85 if you're a new player.
 12. Pay